What You Need to Know to Start Day Trading

 - After deciding all this, what are the odds the trade will be profitable?
 And if you take similar types of trades 100 times, what tendencies does your strategy show?

 Practice only the strategy you are working on.
-Perfect it, and know it well.
-With the added pressure of trading real capital, when you switch to live trading, you don't want to still be thinking about whether you should take a trade or not.
+Know it well, and perfect it.
+Once you add the pressure of trading real capital, you don't want to still be thinking about whether you should take a trade or not.

 Practice until you have been profitable in a demo account for several months.
 Only then consider opening a live account with real capital.